-“Seaport of the Bronx,” the bridge that connects City Island to the mainland.
+Below: The “Seaport of the Bronx,” the now demolished bridge that once connected City Island to the mainland.
 Photo by JosephA/Flickr.

 You don’t need a ferry to get to City Island, the small island east of the Bronx mainland, but it might help if you have a car, or don’t mind riding the bus.
 Once you cross the bridge into City Island you will feel a million miles from anything you know of as New York City.
 The atmosphere is ripe for a Cape Cod movie set: shingled storefronts, high-steepled churches, restaurants named after big-game fish and more.
 But first, a little history:

 Longer than it is wide, City Island is so narrow in places (.5 miles) that occasionally you can see across to water in both directions.
 Purchased in 1654 by Thomas Pell, from the Siwanoy band of Lenape Indians, the island was home to small numbers, mostly farmers and livestock.

 A map of the town of Pelham with an inset of City Island, 1868.
 Source: Beers, F.W., Atlas of New York and Vicinity, p.
 35. (NY, NY: Beers, Ellis & Soule, 1868).

 A scene of City Island from the early 20th century.
 Today you can still take a trolley along the main avenue downtown, of course it won’t be pulled by horses.
 Photo courtesy of the Bronx Historical Society.